BeatrizSilv/Onboarding/NewHireChecklist.md

 🎯 Your onboarding process [starts here](#New-Hire-Checklist)!
 With this checklist, you'll be able to see and learn what is expected of you in the next 4 weeks: what you need to complete on different weeks, where different resources are, and links to those resources.
 <br>
 <br>
 👆🏽 Don't be afraid to ask any questions!
-When in doubt, please reach out to your manager and assigned onboarding buddy (or any other team member), we're always glad to help!
+When in doubt, please reach out to your Manager and assigned Onboarding Buddy (or any other team member), we're always glad to help!